 What’s New for Winter 2019-20 at Squaw Valley | Alpine Meadows

 New Treeline Cirque chairlift at Alpine Meadows provides access from the base area to intermediate and expert terrain in five minutes or less

 **for editorial use only, courtesy of listed photographer

 [Olympic Valley, Calif.]
 Sept.
 12, 2019 – After a record-breaking 2018-19 snowfall season spanning nine calendar months, Squaw Valley Alpine Meadows is slated to open for the 2019-20 season on Nov.
 15, weather and conditions permitting.
 The resort will welcome guests with new lifts, events, experiences, dining and bars.

-The new Treeline Cirque chairlift at Alpine Meadows is a $10 million detachable, high-speed quad chair that will transport skiers and riders from the base area to Sherwood ridge in a total of five minutes, where the journey once took 45 minutes or more.
+The new Treeline Cirque chairlift at Alpine Meadows is an $11 million detachable, high-speed quad chair that will transport skiers and riders from the base area to Sherwood ridge in a total of five minutes, where the journey once took 45 minutes or more.
 The lift will feature a mid-station for quick access to some of Alpine’s best low-intermediate terrain.
 From the top terminal skiers and riders can drop into expert terrain on the frontside or venture into the back bowls of Sherwood, which boast the resort’s best views of Lake Tahoe.
 The protected alignment of Treeline Cirque makes it favorable in high winds and inclement weather, and the rapid access from the base area will dramatically improve the skier experience for a wide range of ability levels.